 Tired of keeping track of your receipts outside of QuickBooks?
-QuickBooks Mac Plus has a feature that will make this process more efficient.
-You can upload your receipts or scan them directly into QuickBooks.
+If so, we have good news!
+QuickBooks Mac Plus 2022 has a new feature that will make this process more efficient.
+Now, you can upload your receipts or scan them directly into QuickBooks.
 Then, once you have these receipts uploaded, you can add the transaction or match the receipt to a transaction that already exists.
 Keep reading to learn more about how to use this feature.